onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 state machine log is replayed to recover the full state.
 In this next test, we build a job that adds each message to a collection, using the `:onyx.windowing.aggregation/conj` aggregation (see the :collect-segments window below).
-Onyx's "exactly once" / deduplication feature, will ensure that this message will only be added to this collection only once.
+Onyx's "exactly once" / de-duplication feature, will ensure that this message will only be added to this collection only once.
 Once all messages are processed, the final state must consist of all of the messages written to all of the ledgers by the Jepsen clients.